 Crisp around the edges and soft in the middle, these cookies are teeming with pieces of toasted almonds and Heath milk chocolate toffee bits.
 You can dress them up by drizzling melted chocolate over the top, or eat them plan.
 Either way, you have a perfectly delicious cookie!

 For the cookie dough, I started by beating room temperature butter on high with the electric mixer until it was light and creamy.
 This took several minutes.
-Then, I added the dark brown sugar and remaining granulated sugar, and continued beating the mixture on high until it was light and fluffy.
+Then, I added the dark brown sugar and the remaining granulated sugar, and continued beating the mixture on high until it was light and fluffy.

 This was followed by the addition of the eggs, and continued beating for another minute or so.

-I added the vanilla extract, baking soda and salt to the mixture.
+I added the vanilla extract, baking soda, and salt to the mixture.
 As I’ve indicated before, I generally sift in the baking soda because it invariably has some lumps in it, and beat in the leavenings to the wet ingredients rather than mix them with the dry ingredients.
-It seams to me that this does a better job of ensuring that they are evenly disbursed in the dough.
+It seems to me that this does a better job of ensuring that they are evenly disbursed in the dough.

 Next came the flour.
 I beat the mixture on low just until the flour started to become incorporated, and then switched to a wooden spoon to continue the mixing.

 Finally, I stirred in the almonds and Heath Milk Chocolate English Toffee Bits.

 Using a 1¾-inch ice cream scoop, I dropped balls of dough onto a parchment lined baking sheet, making sure that I left plenty of room to allow the cookies to spread out during cooking.